fburic/panda-grove/README.md

 A lightweight package for easier management of multiple Pandas DataFrames.

-The philosophy of Panda Grove is to assist without getticng in the way or creating yet another API on top of Pandas.
+The philosophy of Panda Grove is to assist without getting in the way or creating yet another API on top of Pandas.

+It also depends exclusively on the Pandas package for minimal overhead.

 ![AppVeyor tests](https://img.shields.io/appveyor/tests/fburic/panda-grove?color=brightgreen)